Ratio1/.github/profile/README.md

 ## 🚀 Welcome to Ratio1

-Ratio1 is revolutionizing AI accessibility through our groundbreaking **Decentralized Neuro-symbolic Autonomous processing framework (Ratio1 DNA)**[36].
-We're building the ultimate AI Meta Operating System that transforms everyday devices into powerful AI processing nodes, creating a trustless, privacy-preserving, and economically sustainable ecosystem[26][36].
+Ratio1 is revolutionizing AI accessibility through our groundbreaking **Decentralized Neuro-symbolic Autonomous processing framework (Ratio1 DNA)**.
+We're building the ultimate AI Meta Operating System that transforms everyday devices into powerful AI processing nodes, creating a trustless, privacy-preserving, and economically sustainable ecosystem.

 ### 🎯 Our Mission